BernardoMB/staffplan-api/deployments/README_WIP.md

 6. Upload the zip file to Elastic Beanstalk

 ***Update bitbucket-pipelines***
-1. Upadte the pipelines to include deployment for new company
+1. Update the pipelines to include deployment for new company
 2. Update environment variable in our bitbucket